 I see a lot of people online asking “what’s the best personal training license” and almost as many fitness experts blogging about “the best personal training license” too.
+Most of these people dont know what the heck they are talking about!
 Let me try to add my 2 cents to this question and hopefully get you on the right track.
+After you’re done here, read my post on how to be a personal trainer for more information.

 In America, there really is no such thing as a license for personal training.
 To be a personal trainer you need a certification.
 A certification is different than license.
 The same thing is true about group fitness instructors, yoga instructors and Pilates instructors and anyone else who is in the fitness industry.